 His publications include: “The Status-Quo Bias and Reform of the Common Agricultural Policy: Impact of Voting Rules, the European Commission, and External Changes,” with Jan Pokrivcak and Jo Swinnen, European Review of Agricultural Economics, 2006; “Gatekeeping,” with Tim Groseclose and Keith Krehbiel, Journal of Politics, 2006; “Extracting Ideal Point Estimates from Actors’ Preferences in the EU Constitutional Negotiations,” with Simon Hix, European Union Politics, 2005; “Another Look at Connections Across German Elections,” with Brian J. Gaines, Journal of Theoretical Politics, 2004; “The Democratic Deficit in the European Union: Much Ado About Nothing?”
 European Union Politics, 2003; “Information, Lobbying and the Legislative Process in the European Union,” European Union Politics, 2002; “Understanding the EU Legislative Process: Political Scienstists' and Practitioners' Perspectives,” with Bernard Steunenberg and Richard Corbett, European Union Politics, 2000; "Codecision: Towards a Bicameral European Union," European Union Politics, 2000; "Spatial Models of Logrolling in the European Union," European Journal of Political Economy, 2000; "Institutional Reform and Codecision in the European Union," Constitutional Political Economy, 2000; "Policy Making and Commission Appointment in the European Union," in Decision Rules in the European Union: A Rational Choice Perspective, Peter Moser, Gerald Schneider and Gebhard Kirchgaessner eds., London: Macmillan, 2000; "The Codecision Procedure in the European Union," Legislative Studies Quarterly, 1997; "Legislative Procedures in the European Community," British Journal of Political Science, 1996; "Minority Governments, Minimal Winning Coalitions and Surplus Majorities in Parliamentary Systems," European Journal of Political Research, 1996.

-Crombez has been at the Forum on Contemporary Europe (FCE) at the Freeman Spogli Institute for International Studies at Stanford University as a visiting professor since 1999.
+Crombez has been at The Europe Center (TEC) at the Freeman Spogli Institute for International Studies at Stanford University as a visiting professor since 1999.
 At FCE he organizes seminars and other events on European Union politics and economics and European political systems.
 Crombez is also visiting professor at Stanford's Graduate School of Business, where he teaches a course on Politics and Business in Europe.
 He also teaches in the International Relations Program.

 Furthermore, Crombez is professor of political economy and strategy at the University of Leuven in Belgium.
 He has been teaching in Leuven's business and economics department since 1994.
 His teaching responsibilities include political business strategy and applied game theory.